hojat-gazestani/openstack/Ceph/octapus/06-Pool-cache-layer.md

 - Ceph automatically promotes hot data to the cache tier (SSD) and demotes cold data to the base tier (HDD).

+## Steps to Set Up SSD as a Cache Tier for HDD

 1. Create the Base Tier (HDD Pool)